-Property Damage Property Insurance & Bad Faith Attorneys
+Property Damage Property Insurance & Bad Faith Attorneys at McGuire Law Firm OKC we can help!

 You own property and you must have property insurance if you want to ensure that it is covered at any cost.
 Because you care about your home or your business, you want to protect it from harm.
 In Oklahoma, you know that a home or business can fall victim to storms, flooding, and fire damage at any given time, especially when you least expect it.
 You signed up for a home insurance policy, expecting that it would cover you now and forever.
 However, when it comes time to pay out for your policy, you find out that you are not covered and your property insurance company is not giving you a reason why.
 The insurance company is probably acting in bad faith.